|"...one of the things you'll learn is that it's all real.

 The most obvious example is Mission to the Unknown - it hasn't got the

 Doctor in, but its position within the ongoing plot of the tv series makes it

 hard to leave out.

 A new TV series began in 2005, and new Doctor Who adventures are being produced all the time in other media.
-The list currently contains 2953 stories, and is continually expanding...
+The list currently contains 3436 stories, and is continually expanding...
 As a result, this site is in a constant state of flux.
 I strive to keep the listings as up-to-date as possible.
 You can keep track of updates, changes and revisions through the site's Facebook page.
 (Come and "Like" it!)
 Regular visitors will notice that the listings sometimes change, as a new adventure sheds a different light on the placing of an older story - or sometimes just because I change my mind.
-For instance, the placing of the eleventh Doctor's ongoing adventures may occasionally seem somewhat arbitrary, until we have enough stories to make some considered judgements...
+For instance, the placing of the twelfth Doctor's ongoing adventures may occasionally seem somewhat arbitrary, until we have enough stories to make some considered judgements...

 In the listings tables, each entry is colour-coded by type, which works like this:

 The links at the top and bottom of this page take you to each Doctor's section of the Complete Adventures.
 There are additional pages for apocryphal stories (Cushing, Atkinson, etc.) and companions' adventures (Sarah Jane, Torchwood and so on).
 Or you can use this link to go straight to the start of the Complete Adventures listing.